 Please remember, if the rubbish is in your swim, it's yours!

-Since the club installed the new otter fence around the complex it has been widely welcomed as a positive step forward in protecting our waters and safeguarding our fish.
-We wish to appeal to all members to make sure they lock up properly when arriving and leaving.
+Since the club installed the new otter fence around the complex it has been widely welcomed as a positive step in protecting our waters and safeguarding our fish.
+Please make sure that you close the gates properly when arriving and leaving.

 However, there have been instances of the gate being left open, leaving free access to the fishery.
 As a member these are your waters, paid for by your club, with your membership fee.
 It is in everyone's interest to make sure both gates are secured so please check carefully before leaving the Complex